-Below is an explanation of each of the key terms of the SEQ Legal sponsorship agreements, highlighting the differences between the standard and premium versions.
+Below is an explanation of each of the key terms of our sponsorship agreements, highlighting the differences between the standard and premium versions.

 Because the templates assume that an event is the subject of the sponsorship, some of the clauses will need a little more adaptation to be suitable for the sponsorship of locations, people, teams etc.